thevinduttr/Google-Document-AI-OCR/README.md

 - **Never commit**: `.env`, `config/*.json`, and `output/`.
 - If a **private key** is exposed publicly, **revoke & rotate** it in Google Cloud IAM → Service Accounts.

----

-## Contributing / License

-- PRs welcome for features like batch mode, hOCR/ALTO, or PDF+text outputs.
-- License: MIT (add a `LICENSE` file if you plan to open-source).